How Much Gold and Silver Should a Prepper Have?

 Question: Should I buy 90% silver U.S. coins?
 I’d like something I can use if I need to buy food or other necessities when store owners won’t accept dollars.
 A friend recommended I get a bag of these coins, but the premiums are a lot higher than some of the other choices.

 Answer: We too have often recommended pre-1965 silver coins.
 They are official government-issue coinage, and just about anyone would be confident in their authenticity and value.
 That, along with their small size, makes them a great option for people who want something to barter and trade.
 We would still be heartily endorsing them if only they were still low premium.

-Often, in times past, these coins were also one of the cheapest ways to buy silver.
+Often, in times past, these were the best silver coins to buy at the lowest price.
 Investors could buy them at or near their melt value.